 Yeast feeds on sugar, making these secretions the most likely factor in overgrowth.

-People with diabetes also have increased levels of glycogen, a polysaccharide that the body uses to store glucose.
+People with diabetes also have increased glycogen levels, a polysaccharide that the body uses to store glucose.
 Extra glycogen in the vaginal area can lead to an increase in acidity.
-This can contribute to yeast growth, according to a study published in 2009 in the American Journal of Obstetrics and Gynecology.
+According to a study published in 2009 in the American Journal of Obstetrics and Gynecology, this can contribute to yeast growth.

-Once yeast has colonized in an area, it becomes easier for an infection to return.
-A person who is susceptible to yeast infections, due to difficulty managings diabetes, will also have a higher risk of recurring problems.
+Once the yeast has colonized in an area, it becomes easier for an infection to return.
+A person susceptible to yeast infections, due to difficulty managing diabetes, will also have a higher risk of recurring problems.